imifinity/LaS-FL/README.md

 .
 ├── data/               # Empty - all data for CIFAR10 and TinyImageNet to be downloaded here ├── README.md           # This file
-├── agg_utils.py        # Argument parser, graph plotter, and seed initialiser ├── data.py             # Data loading & preprocessing
+├── agg_utils.py        # Aggregation algorithms for FedAvg, FedProx, FedACG, and LaS-FL ├── data.py             # Data loading & preprocessing
-├── experiments.txt     # Parameter combinations for all experiments - used by
+├── experiments.txt     # Parameter combinations for all experiments - used by run_experiments.sh
 ├── fedalg.py           # Contains multiple functions that train and test the federated learning setup - includes main() ├── import_TIN.py       # Imports Tiny-ImageNet and saves a cached version of it in ./data/ ├── models.py           # ResNet18/ResNet50 architectures